Beat The Fish College Scholarship Program

 Other forms of online gaming such as online poker may not be thriving to the degree it was at the time the UIGEA was enacted, but it may be able to capitalize via the popularity of sports betting.

-Last year, the US Supreme Court decision ruling The Professional and Amateur Sports Protection Act of 1992 (PASPA) unconstitutional was a coup for gambling supporters.
+In 2018, the US Supreme Court decision ruling The Professional and Amateur Sports Protection Act of 1992 (PASPA) unconstitutional was a coup for gambling supporters.
 It made headlines for removing the major federal hurdle to legal sports betting.
 The proliferation of cryptocurrencies such as Bitcoin has also provided a vehicle for online gamblers to easily move their money.

 The time seems ripe for progression on gambling, but the UIGEA still lingers as a federal deterrent to moving it online en masse.
 Considering the current climate on gambling and its potential for significant tax revenues, is it time for federal lawmakers to revisit the merits of the UIGEA?